 Several of Geling Yan’s novels have been translated into English – and her well-researched historical dramas with strong characters and human interest lend themselves to cinematic adaptation.
 One of her best-known stories, The Flowers of War, appeared in two incarnations in the same year (2011): the English translation of the book and the film of the same name, directed by Zhang Yimou and starring Christian Bale.
 As the translator of the book, I knew the story inside out, and was particularly conscious of the story’s transformation from book to film.
 The original title of the book in Chinese is Jinling shisan chai, ‘The Thirteen Girls of Jinling’, where chai, literally ‘hairpins’, is used poetically to refer to the thirteen schoolgirls who are trapped inside a church during the Japanese attack on Nanjing in 1937.
 A direct translation of the title doesn’t have the same flavour as the original Chinese, and by the time I was commissioned for the translation, the new English title The Flowers of War had already been agreed for both the novel and the film.
 The novel is based on a true story: the schoolgirls are joined by a group of prostitutes seeking refuge from the atrocities being perpetrated in the city, and a handful of wounded Chinese soldiers.
 The elderly European priest does his best to protect them in the church.
 When the Japanese arrive at the church door and demand that the priest hand over the schoolgirls for their ‘entertainment’, the prostitutes decide to go in their stead, thus saving the schoolgirls from rape and probably butchery.
 Despite the strong storyline, only the bare bones of the book survive in the film.
 A new dimension is introduced, in which Bale plays a mortician who pretends to be the priest (who has died) and falls in love with the prostitute Yumo.
 This is quite a departure from the book, in which the priest is very much alive, and the love affair is between a Chinese soldier and Yumo.
 One imagines that the plot was re-written to make the Hollywood star the focus of the love story, in order to enhance the film’s appeal in the west.

-Another Yan Geling story that has been transformed into a Zhang Yimou film is set a few decades later.
-The original title in Chinese is Lu fan Yanshi, and the English title The Criminal Lu Yanshi is a direct translation (by Lawrence Walker, published in White Snake and Other Stories).
-The title of the film adaptation is Coming Home.
+Another Yan Geling novel that has been transformed into a Zhang Yimou film is set a few decades later.
+The title of the novel in Chinese is Lu fan Yanshi (The Criminal Lu Yanshi) and of the film adaptation, Coming Home.
 The title was not the only change.
 The story takes place during the Cultural Revolution (1966-1976), when Lu Yanshi escapes from a labour camp in northwest China and heads for home.
 When he and his wife attempt to meet, he is betrayed by his daughter, who has been promised the lead role in the revolutionary ballet The Red Detachment of Women if she turns him in.
 Three years later, Lu Yanshi is rehabilitated and allowed home, but his beloved wife is by now suffering from amnesia and no longer recognizes him.
 Although this is a Cultural Revolution story, Zhang Yimou plays down the political background in the film.
 Clearly, there was some censorship involved, and in this respect, Eva Shan Chou offers insight in her review of the film in the webzine ChinaFile:

 ‘… Given the extent of official censorship [in China], it’s a safe bet that almost no one under 35 in the audience had any prior knowledge of the events that form the backdrop to the story, or of any other traumatic events in post-1949 Chinese history.
 Nor, after viewing Coming Home, would such a person have learned much more … Zhang’s sidestepping of sensitive topics seems consistent with the important commissions that he has received from the Chinese government…’ Yan Geling is a screenwriter as well as a novelist but she did not write the screenplay for Coming Home, and (according to Eva Shan Chou) has replied to critics keen to hear her views on the deviations from her novel: ‘Why don’t you go ask the censors.’